Efficient Semidefinite Programming with approximate ADMM: Experiments and Software

 At every iteration $k$ of Algorithm \ref{admm:alg:admm_approximate} we compute approximate eigenpairs of every matrix that is to be projected onto the semidefinite cone.
-If, at the previous iteration of ADMM, a given matrix were estimated to have less than a third of its eigenvectors positive, then LOBPCG is used to compute its \emph{positive} eigenpairs, according to \eqref{admm:eqn:projection} (middle).
+If, at the previous iteration of ADMM, a given matrix \newcontent{was} estimated to have less than a third of its eigenvectors positive, then LOBPCG is used to compute its \emph{positive} eigenpairs, according to \eqref{admm:eqn:projection} (middle).
 If it had less than a third of its eigenvectors negative, then LOBPCG computes its negative eigenpairs according to \eqref{admm:eqn:projection} (right).
 Otherwise, a full eigendecomposition is used.

-In every case, LOBPCG is terminated when all of the Ritz pairs has a residual with norm less than $10/k^{1.01}$.
-According to \S\ref{admm:subsec:termination}, this implies that the projection errors are summable across ADMM's iterations, assuming that the leftmost terms of Theorem \ref{admm:thm:bound} are negligible.
+In every case, LOBPCG is terminated when all of the Ritz pairs have a residual with norm less than $10/k^{1.01}$.
+According to \S\ref{admm:subsec:termination}, this implies that the projection errors are summable across ADMM's iterations, assuming that the rightmost term of Theorem \ref{admm:thm:bound} is negligible.
 Indeed, in our experiments, these terms were found to converge to zero very quickly, and we therefore ignored them.
-A more theoretically rigorous approach would require the consideration of these terms, a bound of which can obtained using e.g. a projected Lanczos algorithm, as discussed in \S\ref{admm:subsec:termination}
+A more theoretically rigorous approach would require the consideration of these terms, a bound of which can obtained using e.g. a projected Lanczos algorithm, as discussed in \S\ref{admm:subsec:termination}.

-The linear systems of Algorithm \ref{admm:alg:admm_approximate} are solved to machine precision via an LDL factorization \citep[\S 16.2]{Nocedal2006}.
+The linear systems of Algorithm \ref{admm:alg:admm_approximate} are solved to machine precision via an LDL factorization \cite[\S 16.2]{Nocedal2006}.
 We did not rely on an approximate method for the solution of the linear system because, in the problems that we considered, the projection to the Semidefinite Cone required the majority of the total time of Algorithm \ref{admm:alg:admm_approximate}.
 Nevertheless, the analysis of presented in Sections \ref{admm:sec:algorithm}-\ref{admm:sec:proof} allows for the presence of approximation errors in the solution of the linear systems.